Kent Fuchs: Career

-He was the fifteenth provost of Cornell University in October 2008.
+In October 2008, Fuchs was appointed the 15th provost of Cornell University.
 In 2011, he led in the team and strategy that resulted in the winning proposal, in partnership with the Technion and New York City, to create a new graduate applied sciences campus on Roosevelt Island in New York City.
 The Cornell Tech campus reported to him as provost.
-In 2009 Fuchs launched Cornell's re-imagining initiative that resulted in enhanced efficiency in administrative services.
+In 2009, Fuchs launched Cornell's re-imagining initiative that resulted in enhanced efficiency in administrative services.
 As provost, Fuchs was also responsible for transforming Cornell's budget model.
-In 2010 he led the development of Cornell's Strategic Plan and the establishment of metrics for assessing Cornell's academic stature.
+In 2010, he led the development of Cornell's Strategic Plan and the establishment of metrics for assessing Cornell's academic stature.